fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Indicates if the fetch request has finished
+  Indicates whether the fetch is completed

 #### timeout